grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 Now that you're comfortable creating components and chaining them together, let's collect some logs and send them to Loki.
 We will use the `local.file_match` component to perform file discovery, the `loki.source.file` to collect the logs, and the `loki.write` component to send the logs to Loki.

-Before doing this, we need to ensure we have a log file to scrape.
-We will use the `echo` command to create a file with some log content.
+Before doing this, make sure you have a log file to scrape.
+You can use the `echo` command to create a file with some log content.

 ```bash
 mkdir -p /tmp/flow-logs
 echo "This is a log line" > /tmp/flow-logs/log.log
 ```

-Now that we have a log file, let's create a pipeline to scrape it.
+Now that you have a log file, you can create a pipeline to scrape it.

 ```alloy
 local.file_match "tmplogs" {